practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

-2025-11-06: work in progress: check remaining TBD's + diagram of map coloring problem of Germany-benchmark?
-I think so with so many tested dialects already/2025-11-11.
+2025-11-13: work in progress: a/ Mercury benchmark program + b/diagram of map coloring problem of Germany-benchmark, incl.
+Mercury's execution time for the map coloring problem of Germany

 # Prolog